PyMVPA/PyMVPA/doc/source/cmdline.rst

 - No positional arguments, only options

-  The majority of all command (can) have very complex argument lists.
+  The majority of all commands (can) have very complex argument lists.
   Positional arguments are harder to identify, and only offer a flat list for structured input, without the possibility to specify nested list like input.

+- whenever possible use (and improve) common option definitions from mvpa2.cmdline.helpers

 - An option specifying an output location should be called -o/-output-...

 - Whenever a dataset needs to be loaded and there is no special reason to do anything fancy, ``arg2ds()`` should be used to load it.

+  This will allow all relevant command to vstack input datasets on the fly, and significantly shapes the "standard" workflow, as data can be keep in fine grained structures avoiding the need to produce tailored datasets for any particular operation.

+- If a command requires multiple separate datasets multiple --input options should be used to specify them.